-We also have a five-volume set of ancient Norwegian laws, Norges gamle love indtil 1387 (published by C. Gröndahl, 1846-95).
+IALS also has a five-volume set of ancient Norwegian laws, Norges gamle love indtil 1387 (published by C. Gröndahl, 1846-95).

-Statutes and regulations in force are available free on the Lovdata website, as amended, together with the official gazette, Norsk lovtidende (2001 onwards).
-The Faculty of Law Library at the University of Oslo has English translations of more than 300 statutes and over 180 regulations.
-Lovdata is a private foundation which was established in 1981 by the Norwegian Ministry of Justice and the Faculty of Law at the University of Oslo.
+Statutes and regulations are available free on the Lovdata website, as amended.
+The official gazette, Norsk lovtidende, is also on Lovdata (2001 onwards).
+Lovdata is a private foundation which was established by the Norwegian Ministry of Justice and the Faculty of Law at the University of Oslo.

-Norsk lovkommentar , a collection of Norwegian legislation with commentary, is available online from Gyldendal, for a fee, but IALS does not subscribe.
+Norsk lovkommentar , a collection of Norwegian legislation with commentary, is available online via Gyldendal's Rettsdata service, for a fee, but IALS does not subscribe.

 Legislation - Sweden

-The most commonly-used compilation of Swedish legislation in force is the one-volume work Sveriges Rikes Lag.
-It is published annually by Norstedt (part of Wolters Kluwer Scandinavia).
-IALS has it from 1948 to the current year, with some gaps.
+IALS Library's main source of Swedish legislation is the one-volume compilation of laws in force, Sveriges Rikes Lag.
+It is published annually by Norstedts / Wolters Kluwer Scandinavia and IALS has it from 1948 onwards (with some gaps).

-Revised legislation with commentary is found in the three-volume work Karnov...svensk lagsamling med kommentarer.
-There is also a one-volume compilation with the title Sveriges lagar.
-Both are published by Thomson, but neither is held at IALS.
+Revised legislation with commentary is found in the three-volume work Karnov...svensk lagsamling med kommentarer, published by Thomson, but this is not held at IALS.

-The concise way in which Swedish legislation is drafted means that the travaux préparatoires are an important tool for interpretation.
+The concise way in which Swedish legislation is drafted means that the travaux préparatoires (preparatory documents) are an important tool for interpretation.
 They are published in one of two series: either Statens offentliga utredningar (SOU) or Departementsserien (Ds).
 IALS has a few issues of SOU but none of Ds, but they are available online as part of the Swedish Parliament's Documents and Laws database.
-Summaries of the travaux for selected laws can be found in part II of the series Nytt juridiskt arkiv, which IALS does hold (1876 to 1990).
+Summaries of the travaux for selected laws can be found in part II of the series Nytt juridiskt arkiv, which is in IALS Library up to 1990.

 Notisum provides a large amount of free information, including legislation (under 'Lagboken'), but some of its data is only available by subscription.

 Legislation - Finland

 IALS Library's source of Finnish legislation is Suomen laki, which is published annually by Talentum and is now in three volumes.
 A collection of Finnish legislation as amended, it is very widely used by Finnish lawyers, although it is not an official publication.
 Suomen laki has been published since 1955; it is in IALS from 1995 onwards, with some gaps.
 We also have two old copies of the Swedish-language version, Finlands lag.